Back to Articles

 Consider making the link between objectives explicit, by recording in the objective which departmental and organisational targets it supports.
 By applying this link to all objectives, you can align everyone’s performance towards the overall goal and your team members will have a clearer understanding of their contribution to the organisation’s strategic objectives.

-Mike Notman is a highly experienced Change and Organisational Development specialist and has delivered significant change programmes in a wide range of larger private companies and public bodies since moving into consultancy in 1991.
-Having established a commercial consultancy for Leeds Metropolitan University in 1993 he went on to establish and lead two national consulting practices on behalf of major accounting firms.
-During the last 25 years Mike has focused on developing organisational structures, leaders, senior teams and corporate cultures to improve efficiency and effectiveness in business and operational performance.
+Mike is a highly experienced change and organisational development specialist and has delivered significant change programmes.
+Mike has focuses on developing organisational structures, leaders, and corporate cultures to improve efficiency and effectiveness in business and operational performance.